JacekPardyak/r-cade-games/README.md

 # Further work

-Developers may decide to include `sound` and `text` in the canvas.
+I can think of improving UX but my goal is archieved.
+Developers may decide to include `sound` in the game and `text` in the canvas.
 For me it was rather out of current scope :).

 # References